German Potato Soup (Kartoffelsuppe)

 This German potato soup recipe is loaded with healthy veggies, savory bacon, and is absolutely JAM-PACKED with FLAVOR!
-And that flavor is ever better the next day so be sure to double recipe for leftovers!
+And that flavor is ever better the next day so be sure to double the recipe so you can enjoy those leftovers.
+As a young German tween in the Stuttgart area, this is the first dish I ever made to serve for company (my Oma and Opa).
+It was a smash hit then and it has remained a family favorite decades later!
+It’s a wonderfully nutritious comfort soup with that very traditional German flavor.

-This soup features several key ingredients that combine to make a characteristic German-flavored soup.
+This soup features a few key ingredients that combine to give this soup that characteristic German flavor:

-Celeriac (aka, celery root) is an essential component of many German soups.
+- Celeriac (aka, celery root) is an essential component of many German soups, including this one, and tastes very different than celery stalk.
 It’s part of the standard medley of soup vegetables known as “Suppengrün” (translated as “soup greens”) that consists of carrots, celeriac, leek and parsley, the ingredients that, along with bacon, really give soups that “German” flavor.

 You’ll find Suppengrün called for in many German soup recipes and to omit any of them does the flavor of the soup a major injustice.
 If you haven’t cooked much with leek or celeriac, once you taste them in this soup you’ll understand – they’re delicious!

-Aside from the Suppengrün, bacon plays a major role.
+- Bacon also plays a major role here.
 Enjoying a bowl of this classic German potato soup without bacon is almost unthinkable!
-(We love our bacon.)
+(We Germans love our bacon, called Räucherspeck, almost as much as we love our potatoes.)
 In combination with the vegetables it is the perfect marriage of flavors.

 There are many regional versions of potato soup in Germany, each region adding their own unique touch.
-But the two general types of potato soup are either brothy or creamy.
-This version is a classic brothy potato soup and I’m confident you’re going to LOVE it!
+But the two general types are either brothy or creamy, and either type can be found throughout every region of Germany.
+This version is a classic brothy potato soup (Bunte Kartoffelsuppe, or “colorful potato soup”) that’s packed with healthy, colorful, and flavorful veggies, very much like I made it that first time as a young tween in Germany, and I’m confident you’re going to LOVE it!

 German Potato Soup Recipe